 Our digital archivist maintains the archive and name information for interested descendants.

-The Museum is open Tuesday, Friday and Saturday from 10am to 2pm or by special arrangement.
+The Museum is open Tuesday and Friday from 10am to 2pm or by special arrangement.

 Admission is $5 per person.
 Under 12 free.